mytalbot/CMS/README.md

 <!-- badges: start -->
 [![Travis build status](https://travis-ci.org/mytalbot/cms.svg?branch=master)](https://travis-ci.org/r-lib/usethis) <!-- badges: end -->

 The cms package uses tabular data from rat epilepsy studies and applies a composite measures scheme (via PCA) to select the most prominent features.
 Further, variables can be selected to perform cluster analysis on a subset in order to build a composite score.
-Finally, the cluster distribution is displayed for the subgroups in the data and can be compared within models in terms of severity assessment.
+Finally, the cluster distribution is displayed for the subgroups and allows severity assessment between animal models.

 Dependencies
 ------------

-The cms package has some other package dependencies.
+The cms package has some dependencies.
 We advise installing/updating the following packages before using cms:

 -   ade4
 -   scatterplot3d